tamland/kodi-plugin-routing/README.md

 @plugin.route('/hello/<what>')
 def hello(what):
-    # will be called for any incoming URL like `/hello/world`, `/hello/123` etc.
+    # will be called for all incoming URLs like "/hello/world", "/hello/123" etc.
-    # 'what' will contain "world", "123" etc. depending on the URL
+    # 'what' will contain "world", "123" etc. depending on the URL.
     pass
 ```